stolostron/search-collector/readme.md

 ### Contribution
-When making contributions to the search collector project, fork the project then merge your chages by creating a pull request from your personal fork to the main project.
+When making contributions to this project, fork the project then merge your changes by creating a pull request from your personal fork to the main project.

 1. Fork Repository
 2. Clone your fork